LICHEN SCLEROSUS in Females

 How will lichen sclerosus be diagnosed?

-The diagnosis of lichen sclerosus can usually be made from the typical appearance of the condition.
-Sometimes a small skin sample may be taken and checked under the microscope to confirm the diagnosis, especially if there is an open sore or a thickened area of skin.
+The diagnosis can usually be made from the typical appearance of the condition.
+If there is any doubt, a small skin sample may be taken and examined under a microscope to confirm the diagnosis, especially if there is an open sore or a thickened area of skin.
 This is known as a skin biopsy and requires a local anaesthetic injection and possibly stitches to close the wound, leading to a small scar.

 Can lichen sclerosus be cured?

-No treatment is likely to reverse the changes of lichen sclerosus completely, but the symptoms and signs of the disease can usually be well controlled with the application of creams to the affected skin.
-Occasionally it may go away around the time of puberty.
+There is no permanent cure for lichen sclerosus, but the symptoms and signs of the disease can be well controlled with the application of creams to the affected skin.
+If it starts in childhood, it usually goes away around the time of puberty.

 How can lichen sclerosus be treated?